black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 56
 Have your callback implicitly return the result of calling rangeFromString() with num1 and num2 as the arguments.

+# Step 57
+Call the .map() method on your rangeFromString() call, passing a reference to addCharacters as the callback function.